Ntuoku: After The Rain

 “Mehn I’m telling you!
 We were afraid of a lot of things back then.”
 Ifeanyi laughed.

 “Remember the dwarfs in the caves, the snake keepers.
-My mum used to scare me into doing house work with them.”
+My mum used to scare me into doing housework with them.”
 Ego laughed.

-“And Ntuoku” Uche chipped in.
+“And Ntuoku!”
+Uche chipped in.

 “What happened to Ntuoku?”
 Ada asked as she arrived at their spot.

 “Ada!”
 Ego and Mary ran to hug her.
 They told each other how much they missed them and commented on how they had all grown in the right places.
 After the reunion with her girls Ego turned to greet Ifeanyi.
 He smiled at her and she smiled back, awkwardly.
-He had changed, the Ifeanyi she remembered was tall, a bit lanky, and had a slim waist, the Ifeanyi in front of her was round, huge, definitely to the boy who had occupied her fantasies for five years.
+He had changed, the Ifeanyi she remembered was tall, a bit lanky, and had a slim waist, the Ifeanyi in front of her was round, huge, definitely not the boy who had occupied her fantasies for five years.
 She hugged him and turned to Uche, and froze.

 “Uche!
 You’ve grown oh!”
 She said.
 He smiled and pulled her in for a hug.
 Her heart skipped a beat.